How to choose sustainable Lisbon tours (includes tour suggestions)

-Most wine producers in the Lisbon region are, fortunately, a one-day trip away and the majority of people travel to Colares in Sintra to go on a wine tour.
+Most wine producers in the Lisbon region are, fortunately, a one-day trip away.
+The majority of people travel to Colares in Sintra to go on a wine tour.

 A few years ago, however, I was pleasantly surprised with the opportunity to do the Rota das Vinhas do Pó (Vinhas do Pó Route).
-Even if their wines aren’t the best made in the world (*nudge to a friend who knows his wine*), I appreciated their stories.
-And, well, if you want to go on a wine tour that’s not too far from Lisbon but you don’t want to do Sintra, here’s your chance.
+If you want to go on a wine tour that’s not too far from Lisbon, but you don’t want to do Sintra, here’s your chance.

 Lisbon Tram Tours

 I love that tourists love our trams.
 I wholeheartedly do.
-They’re such an important part of Lisbon’s identity that even I have the urge to snap a photo of one, no matter how many times I’ve seen them pass by or traveled in one.
+They’re such an important part of Lisbon’s identity that even I have the urge to snap a photo of one, no matter how many times I’ve seen them.

 Trams and tram rails are part of one of my first memories of Lisbon, so my fondness for the mustard-yellow electric cars is deep.

 And believe me, I understand if every guide book tells you to take a tour on tram 28, you’ll feel like you’re missing out if you don’t.
 Except tram 28 is public transportation, not an actual tour, and guide books tend to leave that information out.
-I’m one of the few people to tell you you can actually skip it in Lisbon.
+I have no problem in saying you can actually skip it in Lisbon.

 Alternatively, you can do as Portugalist’s author James did and to the same route as tram 28 does on foot.